WatchingWatches/GradientInfill/Prusa/README.md

 Insert the path to your python.exe followed by the path to the python script in print settings -> output options.

 ## Running script:
 **Do not upload the gcode file directly to your printer**.
 The output of the script are two gcodes.
 One file is the unmodifyed gcode of the slicer and the other is the modifyed one.
-Only the unmodifyed version will be uploaded to your printer.
+Only the unmodifyed version will be uploaded to your printer (my expirience with Mainsail).

 The preview inside of the slicer doesn't show the changes of the script.

 ### Investigate the modifyed gcode (recommended):
-The following steps are recommended and should be perfomed evrytime, until you trust the script.
+The following steps are recommended and should be perfomed everytime, until you trust the script.
 There might be errors specific to your gcode, which i haven't thought of.
 Those could potentially damage your printer.

 Open the file inside of the Prusa gcode viewer, to take a look at the modifyed gcode.
 If you are not happy with the result run the script again with different parameters.
 You can refresh the gcode preview by pressing F5.
 ![alt text](pictures/image-3.png)